 December 2017 - Mobile conversion rates by traffic source or referrer

 It's rare to see conversion comparisons by traffic source.
-This data is from an analysis of over $1 billion in sales on the Shopify platform over Black Friday / Cyber Monday when 64% of sales were on smartphone, a 10% increase from the previous year.
+This data is from an analysis of over $1 billion in sales on the Shopify platform over Black Friday / Cyber Monday when 64% of sales were on smartphones, a 10% increase from the previous year.

 You can see that email is the highest converting channel.
 We would expect this since email subscriber lists contain customers (and some prospects) that have a higher conversion.
 Bear in mind that conversion rates for sales events can be significantly higher than during normal trading.
 Search visits are significantly higher converting than social since search has higher intent if someone is looking for a specific product or brand.
 Social media conversion has lower intent.
-Also since > 80% of social media browsing is on smartphone this will also decrease conversion since we have seen smartphone conversion is lower than desktop.
+Also since > 80% of social media browsing is on smartphones this will also decrease conversion since we have seen smartphone conversion is lower than desktop.

 Mobile retail conversion rates

 This report from the Adobe Digital Index retail report has a simple table comparing cart and visit (overall) conversion on smartphone vs tablet vs desktop.
 It shows that visit conversion is nearly 3 times higher on desktop vs smartphone.

 - Date: Published Autumn 2017 (2016 data)

 - Sample: Top 250 US retailers (so representative of common consumer behaviour)

 If you're creating a business case for mobile-optimized sites as explained in our E-commerce mobile and desktop wireframes guide, this data is also valuable since it shows the variation in conversion rate by mobile devices type.
 Tablet conversion rates are similar but slightly lower than desktop conversion rates, suggesting people are increasingly comfortable with the experience of buying on tablets.